LeTo37/Ukulele_Player/README.md

-# Ukulele_Player
+# Human-Robot Ukulele Player (H-RUP)
-Designing and building an autonomous Ukulele player
+Designing and building an Human-Interactable Robotic Ukulele player

 ## Introduction
 This repository will hold all the relevant documentation, including mechanical designs, circuit designs, code and data-sheets of the parts used in the process of designing and building an automated Ukulele player.